 Power BI for Office 365

 Insights and visualizations are better when shared.
-Power BI excels at making insights available to everyone who should see them, securing those reports, and enabling them to be seen from anywhere in the world:
+Power BI excels at making insights available to everyone who should see them, securing those reports, and enabling them to be accessed from anywhere in the world:

 - Power BI Sites – this is the heart of your collaborative Power BI experience.
-Quickly create collaborative Power BI sites for your team to share and view reports.
+Quickly create Power BI sites for your team to share and view reports.
 Larger workbook viewing is also supported (up to 250MB) so that users can view and interact with larger workbooks through the browser.

 - Data Management – when you create a great query in Excel you can share it with others, manage its availability, and see how much it gets used.
 With the data management features of Power BI, not only can you share your own query-creating genius, you can find other queries easily, too.
 You’re collaborating from within Excel, and sharing it online.
 It’s powerful.